Erbil SC

-Erbil Sports Club (یانەی وەرزشیی ھەولێر, نادي أربيل الرياضي) is an Iraqi professional sports club based in the city of Erbil, Kurdistan Region, Iraq that plays in the Iraq Stars League, the first-tier of Iraqi football.
+Erbil Sports Club (یانەی وەرزشی ھەولێر, نادي أربيل الرياضي) is an Iraqi professional sports club based in the city of Erbil, Kurdistan Region.
+Its football section plays in the Iraq Stars League, the first-tier of Iraqi football.

 Erbil are one of the most successful teams in Iraq, and the most successful from the Kurdish region, having won the league title 4 times.
-In 2012, Erbil became the first Iraqi team to reach the final of the AFC Cup, a feat they repeated in 2014 AFC Cup but lost both times.
+In 2012, Erbil became the first Iraqi team to reach the final of the AFC Cup, a feat they repeated in 2014, but lost both times.
 Erbil also fields a football team in the Kurdistan Premier League, as well as a team in the majority of sports across the country.

 History

 Early history and promotion to the top division

 Erbil SC was founded on 3 November 1968, by the former Kurdistan-Iraq Football Association and spent decades in regional leagues and lower league competitions.
 The team finally qualified for the top division for the first time in the 1987-88 season, where they finished 15th out of 16th in the league, however the team escaped relegation as the FA decided to not relegate any team due to a planned expansion on the league.
 The following season, the FA adapted a bizarre league and playoff style, teams where split into one of four groups, where the top two teams from each group come together to play a knockout style playoff.
 Erbil surprisingly finished in the top ten.
 In the 1989-1990 season, Erbil would finish bottom of the league with only 8 points, however they would once again benefit from the FA deciding to increase the number of teams, and as such escaped relegation.